puzzle/amm-techlab/content/en/docs/03.0/3.3/openshift-images.md

 ---
-title: "3.3 OpenShift images"
+title: "3.3 OpenShift image requirements"
-linkTitle: "3.3 penShift images"
+linkTitle: "3.3 OpenShift image requirements"
 weight: 33
 sectionnumber: 3.3
 description: >
   This section is covering how to build a runnable image for OpenShift clusters.
 ---

-## Application
+## Task {{% param sectionnumber %}}.1: Additional requirements

+OpenShift has additional security features enabled in comparison to Docker or a vanilla Kubernetes plattform.
+The most relevant mechanism are prevention of root user, [SELinux](https://de.wikipedia.org/wiki/SELinux) enabled and arbitrary user ids.

+That adds additional requirements to the container images that will be deployed to OpenShift.
+This lab shows how to deal with them.

+## Task {{% param sectionnumber %}}.2: Demo application

-We use the same Go application from Lab 2 and extend it with a log file.
+We use a Go application similar to the one from Lab 2.
+It is extended it with a log file.
 Every request is logged with the actual time and the client IP address.
 The log file is placed under `/home/golang/hello-go.log`

+### Go source

 ``` golang
 package main